spirit-8/furima-35222/README.md

 ### Association

-- belongs_to :users
+- has_one    :buyer
-- belongs_to :products
+- belongs_to :product

 ## Buyers